kemsakurai/1on1-questions/README.ja.md

 * In our last 1-on-1 you mentioned you were frustrated by X and wanted to try Y as a solution.
 How has that been going?
 * In what ways does your current position allow you to use your skills and talents?
 * I’ve noticed X about the project… Can you help me understand that better?
 Talk me through your process.
-* What are you most worried about?
 * What are your biggest concerns about your current project(s)?
 * What aspect of this project has been particularly interesting for you?
 * What did you like most/least about that?
 * What do you enjoy the most in your current role?
 * What do you feel like you're learning from this project?
-* What do you need or want to accomplish and by when?
 * What do you think caused that to happen?
 * What do you think has gone well?
 What do you think you could have done better?
 What, if anything, would you like to do, but haven't been able to?
 * What do you think you could be doing differently?
-* What feedback/praises have you been getting about your current priorities?
 * What frustrates you about the project?
 * What have you tried so far to make progress on it?
 * What interests you about the project(s) you’re currently working on, and why?